fenglielie/latexzero/README.md

 # LaTeX Mathematical Template

-A minimalist LaTeX mathematical template that requires only inputting the corresponding file at the beginning to use.
+A simple LaTeX template designed for mathematical documents, requiring only the input of the corresponding file at the beginning.

-It includes:
+Includes:

-- Required packages for mathematical symbols
+- Essential packages for mathematical symbols
-- Packages for images and list environments
+- Packages for handling images and list environments
 - Configuration for mathematical theorem environments
 - Configuration for algorithm and code environments

-Not included:
+Excludes:

 - Bibliography configuration
 - Chinese language support configuration